Introduction

 iPhone apps

-The other currently popular format I get asked for at the moment is an
+The other popular format I have been asked for several times is

 iphone app,

-well they are not ideal.
-Great gadget, very impressive and great
+well for long bushwalks they are not ideal.
+Great gadget, very

 potential for many applications but for bushwalking, they